 A. Agencies, parishes, landowners, and other individuals informally confer to further develop projects.
-Nominated projects should be developed to support one or more Coast 2050 strategies.
-The goals of each project should be consistent with those of Coast 2050.
+Nominated projects shall be developed to support the strategies and goals of the State Master Plan.

-B. Each sponsor of a nominated project will prepare a brief Project Description (no more than one page plus a map) that discusses possible features.
-Fact sheets will also be prepared for demonstration project nominees.
+- B. The lead agency designated for each nominated project will prepare a brief Project Description that discusses possible features.
+Fact sheets will also be prepared for demonstration project nominees. - C. Engineering and Environmental Work Groups meet to review project features, discuss potential benefits, and estimate preliminary fully funded cost ranges for each project.
+The

-C. Engineering and Environmental Work Groups meet to review project features, discuss potential benefits, and estimate preliminary fully funded cost ranges for each project.
-The Work Groups will also review the nominated demonstration projects and verify that they meet the demonstration project criteria.
+Work Groups will also review the nominated demonstration projects and verify that they meet the demonstration project criteria.

-D. P&E Subcommittee prepares matrix of cost estimates and other pertinent information for nominees and demonstration project nominees and furnishes to Technical Committee and Coastal Protection and Restoration Authority (CPRA).
+D. P&E Subcommittee prepares matrix of cost estimates and other pertinent information for nominees and demonstration project nominees and furnishes to Technical Committee.